You and I have a lot in common.

-Ha, savings.
-I was barely getting by so putting a couple of hundred euros away per month was a non starter.
 And even if I could, I knew how long it would take me to save a worthwhile sum.
-Ages.

-But illness wouldn’t be kind enough to wait for me to have some savings before it knocked on my door.
+But illness wouldn’t be kind enough to wait for my savings to accumulate before it knocked on my door.

-You might find this hard to believe but I really hadn’t got a clue about how income protection worked.
-My background was arranging mortgages and mortgage protection.
+You might find this hard to believe, but I really hadn’t got a clue about how income protection worked when I became self-employed.
+My background was in mortgages.

 And back then, there were no useful life insurance blogs (ahem) that explained this stuff in plain English.
-In fairness that was a bit of a Eureka moment for me so as I learned about income protection, I put my words into the blog and taught other people.
+In fairness, that was a bit of a Eureka moment for me.
+As I learned about income protection, I wrote blogs so I could teach others.

 If you can’t do your job due to any accident or illness (excluding pre-existing conditions) for longer than your chosen waiting/deferred period, the insurer will pay you a replacement income until you get back to work or reach your chosen retirement age.

-That’s the basics – you can learn a lot more in the income protection insurance category of our blog.
+That’s the basics – you can learn a lot more in our blog’s income protection insurance category.

-If you’d like me to arrange your cover, you just need to fill out this questionnaire and I’ll do the rest over email that you can read and reply to at your leisure.
-Protecting yourself doesn’t have to, and shouldn’t eat into your working day.
-It’s an after hours thing but you have to take the first step, I can’t force you.
+Even simpler, you just need to fill out this questionnaire, and I’ll do the rest over email that you can read and reply to at your leisure.
+Protecting yourself doesn’t have to and shouldn’t eat into your working day.
+It’s an after-hours thing, but you have to take the first step.
+I can’t force you.

 They’ll find some way to wriggle out of paying, the swines!

 Income protection providers pay around 90% of claims (or 100% of valid claims).
-The 10% they decline are because of
+The 10% they decline are due to

-Here are the payout statistics from one of my providers in 2017
+Here are the latest payout statistics from one of our providers.

 Ok, let’s get this out of the way.